solemnsky/solemnsky/README.md

 Our design process consists in simultaneously writing useful code and not making everything into a great Big Ball of Mud (a surprisingly difficult task).

+After due consideration, we've chosen C++ as our language de résistance.
+ Eventually, we plan to use Lua for scripting, in order to make design iteration faster and modding easier.

 ## roadmap

 LOC is the only true quantifier of project growth; therefore all roadmapping